xizaoqu/TrajectoryAttention/README.md

 Save the checkpoints to the `checkpoints/` directory.
 You can also modify the checkpoint path in the running scripts if needed.

+Also, download SVD from [here](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt/tree/main) and modify the checkpoint path.

 ## Runnig

 To control camera motion on images, execute the following script